ahohmann/doc/notes/vim.md

 because its original function is useful (especially in view of the symmetric `;` and `,` commands) and I want to stay close to the original mapping just in case I have to use vim without my settings.

+The last line allows for a quick way to get rid of the highlighting after a search.
+Overriding the refresh shortcut `<c-l>` was the best option I could find.
+The `noremap` command means (as I learned from "Learn Vimscript the Hard Way") non-recursive mapping in normal mode, where the "non-recursive" refers to the fact that the keys used in the key binding will have their original meaning and not the one defined in some other mapping.

 Especially during the first few weeks it's good to be able to make quick changes to the configuration file with little interruption of the normal